What Is a Chatbot? Definition, Types, and Examples

 Chatbots are computer programs that simulate human conversation, written or spoken.
 These days, chatbots are starting to integrate conversational AI, such as natural language processing (NLP), to understand questions even if it isn’t grammatically correct and then respond based on data it has collected.

 A chatbot may prompt you to ask a question or describe a problem, to which it will either clarify what you said or provide a response.
-Some are simple, giving a response only to the question asked.
-Some are sophisticated, learning information about you based on data collected and evolving to assist you better over time.
+Some chatbots are simple, responding only to the question asked.
+Some are sophisticated, learning information about you based on data collected and evolving to better assist you over time.

 Chatbots vs. AI chatbots vs. virtual agents vs. virtual assistants